 For sharing photos on a regular basis rather than sending a batch of pictures from a certain event, Instagram is ideal.
 The social media platform is the consummate leader when it comes to daily photo-sharing and a go-to choice for bloggers and brands alike.
 The interface is fluid and intuitive, if not rather addictive.
 If you aim to update family or friends with a daily selfie in ‘real-time’, Instagram is a great choice.

 Here are several useful features:

-- Extensive photo editing options: Edit your images right in-app
+- Extensive photo-editing options: Edit your images right in the app

 - Easy to use interface: Instagram’s filters and editing features help your content look its absolute best